Loudness in mastering – part 2(Letto 177 volte)

-To prevent the background noise and other disorders inherent in recording media (e.g. the swoosh of analogue tapes) was sought:
+To prevent the background noise and other disorders inherent in recording media (for example, the rustle of analogue tapes) the following was sought:

-• to keep the maximum peak of the recording at as high a level as possible, but below the point of distortion
+• to keep the maximum peak of the recording as high as possible, but below the distortion point

-• by compress I "dynamic useful space" in a relatively narrow range, capable of reproducing a functional dynamic range for various types of use but wide enough to decently reproduce the dynamic expressiveness of music
+• Of compress the “useful dynamic space” in a relatively narrow range, capable of reproducing a dynamic range suitable for various types of use but sufficiently wide to reproduce the dynamic expressiveness of music with dignity

-In the following years, particularly in the area of pop, the production industry gradually reduced the dynamic space, compressing it more and more in order to increase the volume of the lowest moments of the performance dynamics, until the dynamic space used was reduced to a few db.
+In subsequent years, particularly in the pop music sector, the production industry gradually reduced the dynamic range, compressing it more and more in order to increase the volume of the lowest moments of the performance dynamics, to the point of reducing the dynamic range used to just a few dB.

-As we shall see, the phenomenon has seriously accelerated with the advent of digital media.
+As we shall see, this phenomenon has accelerated significantly with the advent of digital media.

-Over the course of some 20 years (from the 1990s to the 10s of the third millennium), the need to compress music to ensure its more convenient enjoyment gradually turned into an unbridled race to Perceivable volume.
+Over the course of approximately 20 years (from the 1990s to the 2010s), the need to compress music to ensure more convenient enjoyment gradually turned into a frantic race to Perceivable volume.

-The aim, encouraged by the producers, was to 'loudness' the sound impact of competing music productions, which triggered a real Volume Wardefined as 'Loudness War'.
+The aim, encouraged by producers, was to use loudness to overcome the sound impact of competing music productions, which triggered a veritable Volume War, defined precisely as “Loudness War”.

 Loudness war

-The term loudness war therefore refers to the tendency of the music industry, fuelled by artists and producers, to produce and release music using high levels of loudnesswhich became higher and higher year after year, in a continuous attempt to outperform in volume the productions released by 'competing' artists and record labels.
+The term loudness war It therefore refers to the tendency of the music industry, fuelled by artists and producers, to produce and publish music using high levels of loudness, which have become increasingly higher year after year, in a continuous attempt to exceed the volume of productions released by “competing” artists and record labels.

-The introduction of the processors of digital signals and limiters of better quality and extreme precision allowed the sound engineers to significantly increase the perceived volume in a recording; and since 'stronger' was generally perceived by users as 'better', i sound engineerdue to 'pressure' from producers, they tried to 'push' the volume as far as possible, which led the record industry to the volume war.
+The introduction of processors digital signals and limiters The improved quality and extreme precision allowed sound engineers to significantly increase the perceived volume in a recording; and since “stronger” was generally perceived by users as “best”, the sound engineer, due to “pressure” from producers, they tried to “push” the volume to the maximum possible limit, which led the recording industry to volume war.

-Many music operators, especially sound engineers and artists, believe that this trend has led to the sacrifice of the sound quality and the dynamic expression for obtaining high volume levels at audio support.
+Many music professionals, especially sound engineers and artists, believe that this trend has led to the sacrifice of sound quality and of the dynamic expression to obtain high volume levels in audio support.

-Above are the waveforms of a song edited in 1980 and several times remastered in the editions of the following years, with a tendency to increase loudness in 2001 until the peak of the loudness war in 2005, and then return to a high but more moderate intensity in 2011.
+Above are the waveforms of a track released in 1980 and remastered several times in subsequent years, with a tendency towards increased loudness in 2001 until the peak of the loudness war in 2005, then returning to a high but more moderate intensity in 2011.

 The analogue era

-This procedure was not used before the advent of digital, partly because of the physical limitations inherent in the mechanical vinyl engraving.
+This procedure was not used before the advent of digital technology, partly due to the physical limitations inherent in the system of mechanical engraving of vinyl.

-To tell the truth, even with vinyl it happened that some records sounded louder, according to the natural dynamics of the various musical genres and due to the different mastering techniques then in use, but each disc was 'an island unto itself', and the only perceived need was to:
+In truth, even with vinyl, some records sounded louder than others, depending on the natural dynamics of the various musical genres and thanks to the different mastering techniques then in use, but each disc was “an island unto itself”, and the only perceived need was to:

-• ensure that all tracks on the same album were proportionate in volume to each other, staying within a dynamic space greater than the background noise levelwithout ever distort in the peaks higher and ensuring that such dynamic space was large enough for adynamic-musical expression correct.
+• ensure that all tracks on the same album had a proportionate volume, remaining within a dynamic range greater than background noise level, without ever distort in peaks higher and ensuring that this dynamic space be sufficiently large for an’dynamic musical expression correct.

-In the case of the production of 'compilation' discs (with already released tracks from different albums and sometimes by different artists), a remasteringin order to levelling the volume and tonal balance perceivable during listening of the various tracks, in order to determine a greater 'homogeneity' between the contents of the disc.
+In the case of compilation albums (containing previously released tracks from different albums and sometimes even by different artists), a remastering, in order to level the volume and tonal balance perceived during listening of the various tracks, in order to achieve greater “homogeneity” between the contents of the album.

-In thewas analoguethose who wished to listen 'louder' could simply raise the volume of the amplification of its reproduction system, adjusting the listening volume each time a record is changed on the turntable, so as to adapt it to one's listening needs at the time.
+In the’analogue era, those who wanted to listen to it “louder” could simply increase the amplification volume of their own reproduction system, adjusting the listening volume each time you change the record on the turntable, so that you can adjust it to suit your listening needs at that moment.

-The only limitation was determined by the power of the amplification and the mechanical resistance of the reproduction system's loudspeakers.
+The only limitation was determined by the amplification power and the mechanical resistance of the loudspeakers in the reproduction system.

-With the advent of audio-cassettesthe criterion of use by users did not change substantially, still leaving the volume knob of the individual end user the task of levelling theintensity sound, according to the listener's preference.
+With the advent of audio cassettes, the criterion for use by users did not change substantially, leaving it still up to the volume knob the individual end user the task of levelling the’intensity sound, according to the listener's preferences.

-For a time, CD listening was also characterised by substantially the same routine, and this routine continued for much of the 1980s, which was a decade characterised, however, by a significant increase in the loudnessbut progressive and moderate.
+For a certain period, by convention, listening to CDs was also characterised essentially by the same listening procedures on the part of users, and this routine continued for most of the 1980s, which was a decade characterised in any case by a significant increase in the loudness, but gradual and moderate.

-La 'Volume War' proper would seem to have begun in the 1990s, with the spread of multiple compact disc players mounted in cars, which made it possible to switch from one track to another by 'jumping' from one CD to another; this mode of use, in fact, highlighted the differences in volume between one disc and another.
+There “Volume War” It seems to have really begun in the 1990s, with the spread of multiple CD players installed in cars, which allowed users to skip from one track to another and even from one CD to another.
+This mode of use highlighted the differences in volume between one disc and another.

-Specifically, the race for volume became more pronounced when manufacturers realised that users with multiple CD players often used a 'free' reading criterion, ranging from one track to another of different CDs, forcing them to continually 'adjust' the listening volume, which was particularly unpleasant while driving a car.
+Specifically, the race for volume intensified when manufacturers realised that users with multiple CD players often used a “free” playback mode, switching between tracks on different CDs, forcing them to constantly “adjust” the listening volume, which was particularly unpleasant when driving.

-If the user did not change the listening volume, tracks with a larger dynamic range (which were perceived at a lower average volume) were penalised, appearing more 'sparse' in comparison with others that sounded louder.
+If the user did not change the listening volume, tracks with greater dynamic range (which were perceived as having a lower average volume) were penalised, appearing “thinner” in comparison to others that sounded louder.

-This realisation was the decisive spring that drove various producers and artists to demand a solution from the sound engineers, namely the exaggerated compression of the master, pushing it to ever higher levels.
+This observation was the decisive factor that prompted various producers and artists to demand a solution from sound engineers, namely extreme compression of the master, pushing it to ever higher levels.

-The phenomenon continued with the advent of portable players and USB sticks, becoming unsustainable within a few years and provoking the complaints of many sound engineers and artists, who urged the identification of a reference standard, capable of respecting sound quality, music and its dynamics a little more.
+The phenomenon continued with the advent of portable players and USB sticks, becoming unsustainable within a few years and provoking complaints from many sound engineers and artists, who called for the identification of a reference standard that would better respect sound quality, music and its dynamics.

-Since the sound level of an audio file cannot exceed a certain limit (the digital 0 db), the overall volume can only be increased reducing the dynamic range and subsequently "normalising the level of the track" (thus bringing the maximum peak at the maximum tolerance point of digital sampling, i.e. close to the 0 db).
+Since the sound level of an audio file cannot exceed a certain limit (0 dB digital), the overall volume can only be increased by reducing the dynamic range and subsequently “normalising the level of the track” (thus bringing the maximum peak at the point of maximum tolerance of digital sampling, i.e. close to 0 db).

-The above was then achieved by 'compressing upwards' and in an increasingly extreme manner the 'dynamics', with the result of increasingly compromising the peaks and causing acoustic distortions of various kinds and the almost total loss of expressive dynamic modulation.
+The above was therefore achieved by “compressing upwards” and in an increasingly extreme manner the “dynamics”, with the result of increasingly compromising the peaks and causing acoustic distortions of various kinds and the almost total loss of dynamic expressive modulation.

-• Music with a reduced dynamic range was stressful and not very expressive
+• Music with a reduced dynamic range was found to be stressful and lacking in expression.

 Concrete positive effects

-• Increased usability of sound content when listening in noisy places
+• Greater usability of audio content when listening in noisy environments

 N.B.

-For years, sound engineers have been forced to 'grasp at straws' in order to comply with the demands of clients.
+For years, sound engineers have been forced to “climb up the mirror” to satisfy the demands of their clients.

-In order to minimise the damage induced by exaggerated compression, they have thus learnt to optimise processes as much as possible, including by means of:
+In order to minimise the damage caused by excessive compression, they have learned to optimise processes as much as possible, including through:

-• of analogue and valve (or digital with analogue emulation) compression techniques to create more harmonic 'saturation walls'.
+• analogue and valve compression techniques (or digital with analogue emulation), in order to create more harmonious “saturation walls”.

 The solutions

-Eager to end the volume war, in the late 1990s the sound engineer Bob Katz developed a criterion called K-System.
+Eager to put an end to the volume war, towards the end of the 1990s, the sound engineer Bob Katz developed a criterion called K-System.

 K-System

-The K-System (Katz Bob's System) is a protocol for setting mix and monitor calibrations in an audio studio.
+The K-System (Katz Bob System) is a protocol for setting up mix and monitor calibrations in an audio studio.

-Although the standards of loudness such as EBU R128as we shall see, are more widely used nowadays using a scale in LUFS/dB, the K-System , which uses a scale in RMS/dB is still a good way to adjust audio levels.
+Although the standards of loudness such as EBU R128, as we shall see, are more widely used today using a scale in LUFS/dB, the K-System , which uses an RMS/dB scale, is still a good way to adjust audio levels.

-These numbers express in dB RMS the amplitude of the track's dynamic range, so that at each step (from K-20 to K-12), the dynamic range made available decreases and the loudness (understood as the perceived average volume) increases.
+These numbers express the amplitude of the song's dynamic range in dB RMS, so that at each step (from K-20 to K-12), the available dynamic range decreases and the loudness (understood as the perceived average volume) increases.

-The 'label' display at the top of the meter scale should indicate the maximum expected level depending on the target (20 dB or 14 dB or 12 dB) and, just as with normal measurement, correspond to the full-scale digital signal.
+The “label” display at the top of the meter scale must indicate the maximum level expected for the target (20 dB or 14 dB or 12 dB) and, just as with normal measurement, corresponds to the digital signal at full scale.

-In order to work properly, the system requires the monitor's listening level to be carefully calibrated, so that its perceived level, when standing on the label 0 dB of the meter, corresponds to 85 dB SPL.
+In order to function properly, the system requires that the monitor's listening level be carefully calibrated so that its perceptible level, when standing on the label, is 0 dB of the meter, corresponds to 85 dB SPL.

-This is in fact the ideal reference condition for mixing and mastering at K-20, a K-14 and to K-12.
+The above is, in fact, the ideal reference condition for mixing and mastering at K-20, to K-14 and to K-12.

-The K-System simultaneously show both the peak level than that RMS.
+The gauges of the K-System show both the peak level that one RMS.

-The upper red part of the meters is the zone of maximum intensity.
+The red upper part of the meters is the area of maximum intensity.

-In music recording, the RMS level should only reach the red zone in the most intense passages, at occasional peaks.
+In music recording, the RMS level should only reach the red zone during the most intense passages, at climaxes, and during occasional peaks.

-In fact, according to the average of Katz's own test results with some user samples, it was found that if you find yourself using the red zone all the time, you may feel the need to decrease the monitor gain.
+In fact, according to the average results of tests carried out by Katz himself with Based on user samples, it has been found that if you always use the red zone, you may feel the need to reduce the monitor's gain.

-Here are some details of the 3 measurements:
+Here are some details of the three measurements:

 K-12